zukunft/zukunft.com/docs/llm/pending.md

 ## refs

-see /docs/llm/coding.md and add to src/test/resources/web/html/views_by_object/ref a test page that shows a real mostly filled reference with the ref_default view

 where the reference is shown e.g. in http://localhost/http/view.php?m=90&id=381 add an edit icon next to the refresh icon that links to the ref edit view for the reference e.g. wikidata

 where the reference is shown e.g. in http://localhost/http/view.php?m=90&id=381 add at the end of the list a plus icon to add a reference to the e.g. word